Rainforest Animal Stories with KIBO’s Sound Recorder

-First grade has been learning about the Amazon Rainforest in their homeroom classes and come to STEAM once a week where they explore the themes they are learning about through creating.
+Our first graders have been learning about the Amazon Rainforest in their homeroom classes.
+When they come to STEAM instruction once a week, we explore the themes they are learning about through creating.

-In this activity, students utilized the KIBO voice recorder module to help tell stories about the rainforest animals they created.
-They worked in groups to make a program that included both movement of the KIBO as well as their recordings with animal facts.
+In this activity, students utilized the KIBO Sound/Record Playback Module to help tell stories about the rainforest animals they created.
+They worked in groups to make a program that included both movement of the animal atop the KIBO, as well as their recordings with animal facts.
 They then shared their KIBO and rainforest animal creations to the class.

 This activity lasted 3 classes over 3 weeks (I see them for 45 minutes each week):

-(Going into this, the students were able to draw on some prior experience.
+Note: Going into this, the students were able to draw on some prior experience.
 The 1st graders had been exposed to KIBO last year, over 4 meetings, where I went through discussing the blocks and modules, practicing scanning, and making simple programs.
-To review this year we did 3 classes of practicing programs and reviewing the use of sensors and the new sound recording module.)
+To review this year we did 3 classes of practicing programs and reviewing the use of sensors and the new sound recording module.